 Bake sales are tried-and-true fundraisers that rely on the irresistible appeal of home-baked treats to bring in the bucks for your group or cause.
 Of course, they also rely on good planning and organization.
-We have tips for pulling together a bake sale, and crowd-pleasing recipes to ensure your event is a sweet success.
+To ensure your event is a sweet success, we have tips for pulling together a bake sale and crowd-pleasing recipe suggestions.

 How to Plan a Bake Sale

 Every successful venture needs a group to head it up, make decisions, and delegate responsibilities.
 Get your group together, choose a chairperson, and divide up the work.
 The main areas to organize are volunteers, equipment, publicity, and the baked goods to be sold.

 But hang on, there’s one thing you need to do before anything else:

 Check into local health regulations or school rules around selling home-baked food.

 - Some states require a special permit which is usually free of charge, but must be approved before the event takes place.
 Check the public health guidelines in your area ahead of time so you can complete forms and meet food safety requirements.

 - Some schools have adopted eating policies that could limit the types of food you sell or the time of day it is sold.